dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

-Moreover, it seems that the soul of Jesus lived on in the form of a sociophysical programme for building institutions that would continue the work of Jesus after his death ... bounded to the limits of the materialistic perspective, of course.
+Moreover, it seems that the soul of Jesus lived on in the form of a sociophysical programme for building institutions that would continue the work of Jesus after his death ... a programme bounded to the limits of the materialistic perspective, perhaps?
 It then seems that perhaps his death was not only anticipated but also necessary for you can kill a person, but you cannot kill an idea.

 <a name="why-did-adam-and-eve-hide-from-god" />